Blog post

 In this guide, we will breakdown the various funding options to raise capital and give you the step-by-step playbook for before you start to consider attracting investors.

-What is capital raising?
+How is capital raising?

 Capital raising is when a startup seeks the funding it needs to take the next big step.
 By reaching out to investors either through debt or equity, the business secures the financial resources necessary for growth.
 Startups often need this capital to cover early-stage expenses like developing products, researching markets, building a team, and expanding operations.
 With the right backing, these ventures can therefore reach their potential.